Diljit Dosanjh: 2003–2015: Regional success

-On 20 August 2009 Dosanjh released his sixth studio album titled The Next Level with music composed by Yo Yo Honey Singh containing 8 tracks, making it one of his most successful albums.
-The album 's opening track was "Dil Nach Da" which was a huge success followed by tracks, "Panga" which was a gangsta rap track featuring Yo Yo Honey Singh and "Los Angeles (LA)" which also featured Singh.
-The track "Ru Ba Ru" is till date, the only Urdu track of Diljit's career, penned by Honey Singh.
-The musical duo of both Singh and Dosanjh was cherished by the audience with Singh's music production skills and hard hitting rap appearances on two tracks along with Dosanjh's soulful vocal texture and power packed voice, the album became a hit and received positive reviews and acclaim from the fans.
+On 20 August 2009, Dosanjh released his sixth studio album titled The Next Level with music composed by Yo Yo Honey Singh containing 8 tracks, making it one of his most successful albums.
+The album 's opening track was "Dil Nach Da" which was a huge success followed by tracks, "Panga" which was a gangsta rap track.
+The album became a hit and received positive reviews.

 Dosanjh gave his next song in 2010 for the film Mel Karade Rabba's soundtrack.
 The track was included in the film during the opening credits.